Active Projects

 Component Digital History Project

-The Aircraft Transfer Records Working Group, in conjunction with the Configuration Management Working Group and Repair Administration Working Group is beginning a new project to develop a “Component Passport” i.e. a digital history of the component, including birth information, various operating data, installs, removals, maintenance and change of ownership.
-A goal of this group is to facilitate a digital, industry standard for this data that often is requested by buyers or other key stakeholders in a variety of formats, and with inconsistent rules and requirements.
+The Aircraft Transfer Records Working Group, in conjunction with the Configuration Management Working Group is developing “Component Passport” i.e. a digital history of a part.
+This includes birth information, operational data, installs, removals, maintenance, modifications and change of ownership.
+A primary goal of this group is to facilitate a digital, industry standard for this data that often is requested by buyers or other key stakeholders in a variety of formats, and with inconsistent rules and requirements.

 Visit the ATR Working Group to learn more or to join the effort.